Kitware/CMake/Help/command/if.rst

     to ``NEW`` and the string's value happens to be a variable name that is affected by :policy:`CMP0054`'s behavior.

+.. signature:: if()
+  :target: empty

+  False if no argument is provided.

 Logic Operators
 """""""""""""""